Tampere light rail: Traffic

 After negotiations, the VR Group was chosen as the operator of the Tampere light rail in 2019.
 The agreement includes traffic operations and traffic direction.
 The company Tampereen Raitiotie Oy (TRO), owned by the city of Tampere, is responsible for the vehicle stock and infrastructure.
 The traffic is commissioned by the Tampere Regional Transport Authority.
 Commercial test traffic started on 10 May 2021 and traffic proper started on 9 August 2021.

 Lines

-At the start of operations, the Tampere light rail operates two lines, 1 and 3.
-The numbering of the lines is in accordance with the rest of the public transport in Tampere, so that line numbers between trams and buses do not collide.
-Line 3 replaces the old bus lines 3 and 4 and travels from Pyynikki via Sammonaukio, Hakametsä and Hervanta to Hervantajärvi.
-Line 1, formed from the middle part of the old bus line 1, starts from Sorin aukio and travels along line 3 from Koskipuisto to Sammonaukio, where it branches off via the Tampere University Hospital to Kauppi.
-Both lines have several exchange stops where it is possible to switch lines on the same platform.
-The travel time from Pyynikki to Hervantajärvi is about 29 minutes.
-The time between trams is 3 to 4 minutes on the common route and 7.5 minutes elsewhere.
+The Tampere light rail operates two lines, 1 and 3.
+The numbering of the lines is in accordance with the rest of the public transport in Tampere so that line numbers between trams and buses are not duplicated.

+At the start of operations, line 3 replaced the old bus lines 3 and 4 and ran from Pyynikki via Sammonaukio, Hakametsä and Hervanta to Hervantajärvi.
+Line 1, formed from the middle part of the old bus line 1, started from Sorin aukio and traveled along the tracks used by line 3 from Koskipuisto to Sammonaukio, where it branched off via the Tampere University Hospital to Kauppi.
+The travel time from Pyynikki to Hervantajärvi was about 29 minutes.
+The individual routes run up to every six minutes during the week.

+An extension of the line from Pyynikki to Santalahti opened in 2023 and in June 2024 the lines were reorganised with line 1 running from Santalahti to Kauppi and Line 3 from Sorin Aukio to Hervantajärvi.
+Since January 2025 line 1 has been extended from Santalahti to Lentävänniemi.
+Both lines have several shared stops where it is possible to switch lines at the same platform.
+It is planned that after the extensions are completed the lines will be changed back to their original routes.